How Manufacturers Should Sell Through Distributors

 Even after you've provided technical specifications to your distribution partners, you're not done yet!
 Through channel marketing automations and content to support your partners to sell more are your next area of focus.
 In short, it's time to help them sell (as opposed to them waiting to take chance orders).
 YOU, the manufacturer, need to take the reins to conceptualize and implement marketing campaigns targeted at end consumers.

 You also need to configure lead routing and lead distribution for leads from your website to be assigned to a specific partner to follow up with and sell to.
-It's not as complicated as you may feel when using HubSpot's workflows to trigger the lead assignments automatically based on any number of criteria.
+It's not as complicated as you may feel when using a locator app along with HubSpot's workflows to trigger the lead assignments automatically based on any number of criteria.